Steps To Take If Your Identity Is Stolen

 Review your credit reports.

-Check your credit reports carefully.
-Verify that your personal information is correct then look for any inquiries, open accounts or delinquencies that you did not initiate.
-Report suspicious activity to the credit bureau immediately.
+Get and examine your credit reports carefully.
+Verify personal information and look for any inquiries, accounts, or delinquencies you did not authorize.
+Report suspicious items to the credit bureau right away.

 File a Federal Trade Commission report.